rakibalfahad/LatentDynamicsBayes/README.md

 - **Visualization**: The interactive plot updates every `sample_interval` seconds.
 Adjust `window_size` and `sample_interval` based on your system's data rate.
 - **Model Persistence**: The model is saved periodically and on exit, enabling resumption or fine-tuning.
 - **Scalability**: For high-frequency data, consider increasing the `sample_interval` or reducing `max_states` to improve performance.

+## Plot Organization

+The visualizations are organized to maintain a clean and efficient directory structure:

+1. **Main Directory Plots** - Only the most important plots are kept in the main `plots/` directory:
+   - **Latest plots** (e.g., `learning_curve_latest.png`) - Always show the most recent state
+   - **Final plots** (e.g., `final_state_evolution.png`) - Created at the end of a run

+2. **Subdirectories** - All intermediate plots are organized into type-specific subdirectories:
+   - `plots/live_plot/` - Time series with state assignments for each window
+   - `plots/state_patterns/` - Patterns representing each state
+   - `plots/state_time_series/` - Detailed time series for each state
+   - `plots/state_evolution/` - Tracking of state changes (birth, merge, delete)
+   - `plots/learning_curve/` - Model learning progress
+   - `plots/composite_viz/` - Combined multi-panel visualizations
+   - `plots/state_sequence/` - State sequence visualizations
+   - `plots/state_tiles/` - Tile visualizations of state assignments
+   - `plots/transition_matrix/` - Transition probability matrices

+This organization ensures that the main directory remains uncluttered while maintaining a complete history of visualizations for analysis.
+You can review the latest state at a glance in the main directory, or explore the full history in the subdirectories.

 ## Code Organization